Skip to main content

 At JPY 999 or less, Kadoya is a low-priced Osaka stop with a clearly listed schedule: it is closed Monday and Tuesday, open Wednesday through Sunday from 1:30 to 8 PM.
 It is also listed in the Tabelog 100 - Japanese traditional sweets / Japanese sweets cafe - WEST - 2023 recognition, making it a notable option for visitors tracking award-listed sweets in Osaka.

-What the Verified Listing Shows
+What the Listing Shows

 How Kadoya Compares

-Within this guide’s comparisons, Kadoya stands out for its verified sub-JPY 1,000 price and sweets-category recognition.
-Other guide entries such as Curry Daiya, Mensho Jikon, Odoru Udon Takii honten, Udon Kurajuu, Tonkatsu Fujii may suit visitors looking for different dining formats, but Kadoya’s confirmed profile is narrower: Osaka, low price, afternoon-to-evening hours, Tabelog 100 recognition in the 2023 WEST Japanese sweets category.
+Within this guide’s comparisons, Kadoya stands out for its sub-JPY 1,000 price and sweets-category recognition.
+Other guide entries such as Curry Daiya, Mensho Jikon, Odoru Udon Takii honten, Udon Kurajuu, Tonkatsu Fujii may suit visitors looking for different dining formats, but Kadoya’s profile is narrower: Osaka, low price, afternoon-to-evening hours, Tabelog 100 recognition in the 2023 WEST Japanese sweets category.

 Location